Why does HomePhoneWiring.com exist?

 hosting and justify the increasingly significant amount of time spent responding

 to queries generated by visitors.
+I stopped offering items for sale in 2018 but

 Why not just refer people to other web sites?